KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-vvsDeparture by fhinder](https://github.com/fhinder/MMM-vvsDeparture)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Typo: Found `Magic Mirror` in file `MMM-vvsDeparture.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-vvsDeparture.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [WallberryTheme by delightedCrow](https://github.com/delightedCrow/WallberryTheme)